altruios/namshubettulpa/public/namshubettuple/world.md

 #### the eleran five

-The Five living members are:

-##### Krisha Tola

-##### Juan long
+##### Robert Glass
-he plays the stock market, often to crashing it. other's admonish him for it: be he replyes that he doesn't have empathy for those less consious than himself.
+Recently permenanty killed in the escape of al-tok. brother to Alice Glass.

 ##### Uri Maca
 Particularly skilled at self-rewiring: however is taken host by Ozmin Yammin.
 No one Remembers Ozmin anymore, after he has collected himself in Uri.

+The 3 living members are:

+##### Juan long
+he plays the stock market, often to crashing it. other's admonish him for it: be he replyes that he doesn't have empathy for those less consious than himself.

 ##### Ozmind Yammin
 a specialist in the formation of identity, an instructor who was killed in the first attacks orchestrated by al-tok.